 A Product Disclosure Statement relating to the financial products mentioned on this website is available on request by calling us on 1300 308 008, visiting any of our branches or by visiting our Product Disclosure Statement Listing.

-From 5th March 2018 HSBC Australia will move to a more comprehensive credit reporting system.
-This will change the way HSBC collects, uses and discloses your Credit Information in relation to Consumer Credit Cards, Home Loan products and other credit facilities you have or apply for with us.
+From 5th March 2018 HSBC Australia moved to a more comprehensive credit reporting system.
+This changed the way HSBC collects, uses and discloses your credit information in relation to credit cards, home loan products and other credit facilities you have or apply for with us.

-Read on to find out how these changes will affect you.
+Read on to find out how these changes may affect you.

 Summary of the changes to credit reporting

-The credit reporting system allows HSBC and other licensed credit providers in Australia to share more information about your credit worthiness, including:
+The credit reporting system allows HSBC and other licensed credit providers in Australia to share more information about your credit worthiness:

-Prior to these changes, licensed credit providers in Australia disclosed and placed only the following information on your personal credit file:
+Prior to these changes, licensed credit providers in Australia listed only the following information on your personal credit file:

 How does Comprehensive Credit Reporting affect me?

-If you are an HSBC personal banking customer and you hold or apply for one or more Consumer Credit Facilities with us, we will obtain and share your credit reporting information with Credit Reporting Bodies in Australia.
-This information will be included in credit reports compiled by these Credit Reporting Bodies.
+If you are an HSBC personal banking customer and you hold one or more consumer credit facilities with us, we will both obtain and share your credit reporting information with credit reporting bodies in Australia.
+This information will be included in credit reports compiled by the credit reporting bodies listed below.

-Missed payments and late payments will now show on your credit record and may affect future credit applications, so it's important that you keep on top of your repayments.
+Missed payments and late payments across a 24 month period will now show on your credit record and may affect future credit applications, so it's important that you keep on top of your payments.